 There are some interesting filters, too.
 You can control who sees the things you say and post in the app, and obviously enough, join the teams that are most relevant to you.
 All company posts are located within a Facebook-style newsfeed, and you can mark posts to come back to them later on.

 There’s also a host of native clients across mobile and desktop, including Mac and Linux – and best of all, this is a free product.
-You can’t say fairer than that (an enterprise version will ship eventually, though, which will be a paid offering).
+You can’t say fairer than that (a paid-for premium version called Ryver Task will ship eventually).

 An app for organising all your projects